ccdschool/fsharpdaybyday/week02/day09/README.md

 Which one to choose?

-Using the regular expression is slightly smaller, and does not need a negation, which makes it easier to understand.
+Using the regular expression is slightly smaller and does not need a negation, which makes it easier to understand.
 Also using regular expressions is always a demonstration of proficiency, isn't it? ;-)

 See [here](src/convertroman/Program.fs) for the current source files of the project.